 Online resources offer some free paperwork for selling a house by owner, although other documents — like title reports and a certificate of compliance — usually cost money.
 Find free FSBO paperwork for every state here.

-The Best Discount Real Estate Brokers for Every Budget: A discount real estate agent is a good option if you’re looking to save money on the sale of your home, but don’t want all the hassle that FSBO entails.
+The Best Discount Real Estate Brokers for Every Budget: A discount real estate agent is a good option if you’re looking to save money on the sale of your home but you don’t want all the hassle that FSBO entails.
 Check out our list of the best ones.

-Read This Before You List Your FSBO on Zillow (2021 Guide): Zillow is one of the most popular platforms for FSBO sellers.
+Read This Before You List Your FSBO on Zillow: Zillow is one of the most popular platforms for FSBO sellers.
 Read our complete guide to listing your FSBO home on Zillow, including its pros and cons.

-11 Best For Sale By Owner Websites (2021 Rankings): Wondering which site to use to sell your home FSBO?
+11 Best For Sale By Owner Websites: Wondering which site to use to sell your home FSBO?
 Check out our list of the best FSBO websites, including reviews from real customers.